-According to a report by Grand View Research, the global cosmetics market size was valued at USD 648.7 billion in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 5.9% from 2021 to 2028 with the top 10 cosmetic companies in the world representing names that are spoken of daily in major media.
-The industry includes makeup, skincare, haircare, fragrances, and other personal care products.
+According to a report by Grand View Research, the global cosmetics market size was valued at USD 648.7 billion in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 5.9% from 2021 to 2028 with the top 10 cosmetics companies in the world representing names that are spoken of daily in major media.
+The beauty and cosmetics industry includes makeup, skincare, haircare, fragrances, and other personal care products.

 The cosmetics industry has seen significant growth due to several factors.
 One of the main drivers is the increasing awareness of personal hygiene and grooming.
 The industry has also benefited from the rise of e-commerce and social media, which have made it easier for consumers to discover and purchase beauty products, skincare and makeup products.

 Another trend in the industry is the rise of clean beauty.
-This refers to products that are made without harmful chemicals or ingredients that are potentially harmful to the environment.
+This refers to products that are made without harmful chemicals or cosmetic ingredients that are potentially harmful to the environment.
 Clean beauty products are also cruelty-free, meaning they are not tested on animals.
 ACA cosmetics certification offers assurances to customers and beauty brands that adopt organic, natural, green, vegan and other values.

 In addition to these trends, there is also a growing interest in personalized skincare.
 Consumers are looking for products that are tailored to their specific needs and preferences.
 This has led to the development of new technologies, such as facial recognition software, that can analyze a person’s skin and recommend products based on their unique characteristics.